-This volume, the first in a new series on the Historical Books, complements the successful Baker Commentary on the Old Testament: Wisdom and Psalms series (series volumes have sold over 65,000 copies).
-Each series volume is grounded in rigorous scholarship but useful for those who preach and teach.
-The series editors are Lissa M. Wray Beal (Wycliffe College, University of Toronto), and David G. Firth (Trinity College, Bristol).
+This volume, the first in a new series on the Historical Books, complements other Baker Commentary on the Old Testament series: Pentateuch, Wisdom and Psalms, and Prophets.
+Each series volume is grounded in rigorous scholarship but is useful for those who preach and teach.
+The series editors are David G. Firth (Trinity College, Bristol) and Lissa M. Wray Beal (Wycliffe College, University of Toronto).

 "Join John Goldingay for another winsome engagement with the biblical text, this time Joshua.
 Consider his creative insights into what is going on in this most difficult of books.
 Reflect on the questions he asks and his interaction with scholarship.
 In the end, you cannot help but benefit from this excellent commentary on Joshua."

 Richard S. Hess, Distinguished Professor of Old Testament and Semitic Languages, Denver Seminary